 Dumbledore might be the headmaster of Hogwarts, but in 18th century English the word ‘dumbledore’ actually referred to a bumblebee.

 ‘Dumble’ was one of a set of rhyming words (along with ‘bumble’ and ‘humble’).
 All three refer to a noise you might associate with a bumblebee – hum, buzz and drone– and all three have been used to refer to the insect at some point in time.
 ‘Dore’ is an Old English word meaning ‘an insect that flies with a loud humming noise’.
 Humblebee was once the most common word for the insect, and dumbledore has always been the rarest.

 Dumbledore has also been known to refer to a blundering person in some English dialects.
 This usage appears in Thomas Hardy’s 1872 novel, Under the Greenwood Tree.

 The books have been published in at least 68 different languages, including Latin and Ancient Greek.
 The Ancient Greek texts are said to be the longest translated into the language for over 1500 years.

 The series has even been translated into different local languages for some countries, including Spain and India.
 There are occasions when the books have even been translated into two dialects of the same language, for example, Portuguese versions for both Brazil and Portugal.

 You can study language courses in England, the home of Harry Potter, with TLG.
-An Academic English course will provide you with the language skills you need to study at a British university.
-Find out more about courses available at the The Language Gallery.
+A UNIVERSITY PATHWAY COURSE will provide you with the language skills you need to study at a British university.
+Find out more about LANGUAGE COURSES available at the The Language Gallery.